Remote Operations

 A company owner, officer, or representative must sign this section.

-Once IRS Form 8822-B is complete it needs to be mailed to the IRS for filing.
+Currently, the IRS doesn't allow business owners to file Form 8822-B electronically.
+This means you can only do so by mail.
 The IRS address the form needs to be sent to depends on the state that the old business address was in.

 Internal Revenue Service